 Not Just Pretty, but Practical

 Speaking of functional aesthetics, the scroll knob on the right is how you adjust your media volume.
 It’s not just for looks or to remind you of how things used to be in a paper world; it’s practical.

 The internal battery on the keyboard is 2,000mAh, or way more than you’d normally expect from a simple Bluetooth unit.
 But, when you factor in various light effects and usage, it will have an impact.
 With that said, it’s estimated that you’ll get about 50 hours out of a single charge.

 Where to Buy

 We’re huge fans of the Rymek.
 Prior to receiving our review unit we didn’t know half of what do about mechanical keyboards.
 We also learned it’s not the only one of its kind.
 But, looking through its Indiegogo crowdfunding page, and comparing to others, there’s an amazing amount of value packed into this kit.

 Given how much a physical keyboard increases productivity on a tablet, we’ve found that the Rymek has breathed new life into our Nexus 9.
 The pair have found a place in our home where it’s perfect for managing emails and other tasks in the evening.

 In addition to the black and gold version, you can also purchase it in a caramel and white option.
 The black has a gorgeous “piano” lacquer that really does mimic the finish of piano keys.
 If the caramel looks like we think it would, we’d have a hard time not wanting to eat them.

 The Rymek will normally retail for $199, which puts it right in the thick of things as compared to similar units.
-But, if you get in on the early bird deal, you’ll nab it for only $119.
-Go super early and it’s yours for just $99.
+But, if you get in on it now and you’ll nab it for only $179.